blairconrad/blairconrad.github.io/_drafts/limit-fakeiteasy-extension-scanning-with-a-bootstrapper.md

 of the issue.

-While disabling shadow copies should resolve most slow startup problems caused by excessive working direcotry assemblies, and it may [improve performance in other ways][shadowstart], recommending this to clients has always felt like a bit of a dodge to me, essentially pushing the problem off to someone else.
+While disabling shadow copies should resolve most slow startup problems caused by excessive working directory assemblies, and it may [improve performance in other ways][shadowstart], recommending this to clients has always felt like a bit of a dodge to me, essentially pushing the problem off to someone else.
 There was also the lingering fear that